nexuslrf/SPIDR/README.md

 #### Deforming

-We provide three examples of different editing:
+We'll provide three examples of different editing:

 * Deformation with GT deformed meshes
 * Deformation with the extracted mesh from the our model